-The Northern Ireland Childhood Errors of Refraction (NICER) study is the largest study in the UK or Ireland to examine how children's vision and in particular their refractive error (i.e. how long- or short-sighted they are) change through childhood and adolescence.
-The study began in 2006 when over a thousand 6-7 and 12-13 year old school children were enrolled and had their first vision assessment.
-Our research team visited primary and post-primary schools in the North and West of Ireland where we measured how well each child could see, how long- or short-sighted they were, the size of their eyes, their height and weight and also asked them and their parents about each child's lifestyle, diet and the family's history of spectacle wear.
+The Northern Ireland Childhood Errors of Refraction (NICER) study is the largest study in the UK and Ireland to examine how children's vision, in particular their refractive error (i.e. how long- or short-sighted they are) changes through childhood and adolescence.
+The study began in 2006 when over a thousand 6-7 and 12-13 year old local school children were recruited and had their first vision assessment.
+Our research team visited primary and post-primary schools in the North and West of Northern Ireland where we measured how well each child could see, how long- or short-sighted they were, the size of their eyes, their height and weight and also asked them and their parents about their child's lifestyle, diet and the family's history of spectacle wear.

 Can we limit Myopia development?

 We are involved in a UK and Ireland Clinical Trial using an eye drop on children identified as at-risk of developing myopia.